ProspatLtd/fish-id-models/README.md

-# Fishy Model Weights
+# Fish Id Model Weights

-Pretrained ML model weights for the [Fishy](https://github.com/ProspatLtd/Fishy) Android app.
-Released here so the app can download them on demand instead of bundling half a gigabyte in the APK.

 **No application code lives in this repo.** Only the model files.